Paweu1412/KSTRP/README.md

   <img src="https://img.shields.io/badge/Archiwum-Tak-green.svg">
   <img src="https://img.shields.io/badge/W%20realizacji-Nie-red.svg">
 </p>

 Krajowy Serwer Transportu.
+A reactivation of the KSTRP.pl gamemode in an attempt to reflect the former atmosphere of the San Andreas Multiplayer edition of the server.
+The original author of the server is Nike.

+Krajowy Serwer Transportu.
 Reaktywacja gamemode KSTRP.pl próbująca oddać niegdysiejszy klimat edycji serwera z San Andreas Multiplayer.
-Autor serwera to Nike, aktualnie brak zgody na posługiwanie się logiem oraz nazwą; obie rzeczy prawdopodobnie niezarejestrowane w urzędzie.
+Pierwotny autor serwera to Nike.